langchain-ai/reply_gAI/README.md

    - The LLM analyzes the collected tweets to understand the user's writing style
    - It generates contextually appropriate responses that match the personality and tone of the target Twitter user

-4. **Architecture**
-   - Built on LangGraph for workflow management
-   - Uses Anthropic's Claude 3.5 Sonnet for response generation
-   - Integrates with Arcade API for Twitter data access
-   - Maintains conversation state and tweet storage for efficient operation

 The system automatically determines whether to fetch new tweets or use existing ones based on their age, ensuring responses are generated using recent and relevant data.

 ## Long-term memory